RoccoMyTacco/rt-polaroid/README.md

 # RT-polaroid

+# Install
+Add a Discord webhook to sv_configable!

 # New Items

 To Create a new film you need to name the .png to "film" followed by the next number ie "film14.png" and so on.